 This is a managed course which features interactive exercises for students as well as narrated content to assist with different learning styles.
 The study guide is free to all users, as well as Chapter 1 of the course.
 In order to progress past Chapter 1, students will be required to register for the course.
 The course fee is $34.95, which includes the $5 DNR fee for the education certificate.
 Students must pass a chapter quiz in order to progress to the next chapter and must pass a final exam with 80% accuracy to earn their certificate.
 There is no riding component for this course.

 Topics covered by the course include, but are not limited to, parts of the machine and how they work, riding positions and when to use them, safety gear, personal responsibility, and conservation principles.

-Upon successful completion of the course, students will be able to print a temporary, paper certificate which will allow them to legally ride in Iowa until their permanent card is received.
+Upon successful completion of the course, students will be able to download their ATV Education Certificate and be ready to hit the trails.
 Students must be 12 or older to earn their ATV education certificate through ATVCourse.com.